 Negative PR against a management board member or finance director: Does it concern the company?

 Can a statement concerning an individual employed by or affiliated with a company infringe not only the reputation of the individual, but also the reputation of the company?
 What sort of connection with the company, and what sort of comment, can have such results?
-What can be the practical consequences, such as litigation?
+What can be the practical consequences for example in litigation?
 The analysis below is devoted to companies, but the remarks are universal and may generally apply to any legal person (such as a cooperative, foundation, local government entity, and so on).

-Company and individual: Separate entities and their personal interests
+Company and individual: Separate entities and their personality rights

-Under Polish law, the personal interests of a legal person must be distinguished from those of individuals serving on the authorities of the legal person or affiliated with the legal person.
-Each of these entities have their own personal interests.
-(The personal interests of an individual are governed by Civil Code Art.
-23, while the regulations governing personal interests apply as relevant to legal persons pursuant to Civil Code Art.
+Under Polish law, the personality rights of a legal person must be distinguished from those of individuals serving on the authorities of the legal person or affiliated with the legal person.
+Each of these entities have their own personality rights.
+(The personality rights of an individual are governed by Civil Code Art.
+23, while the regulations governing personality rights apply as relevant to legal persons pursuant to Civil Code Art.
 43.)
-One of the fundamental personal interests of both natural persons and legal persons is their reputation.
+One of the fundamental personality rights of both natural persons and legal persons is their reputation.
 In the case of an individual, this is known as the “external aspect” (as opposed to the internal aspect, i.e. personal dignity), and in the case of a company, it may be referred to as reputation or goodwill.

 The treatment of offensive or false statements as infringing the reputation of a company is clear if they concern the company itself.
 Such a statement about a company may take a direct form (such as “company X is breaking the law”) or an indirect form (where the company is not named, but it is obvious from the circumstances, market situation or context which company is meant).

 But we are interested here in a somewhat more complicated situation, where the negative statements are aimed not at the company itself, but at: